PHIL 101. Introduction to Philosophy. 3 Credits.

 This course provides an introduction to the discipline sometimes called "political economy" and illustrates its connection to political philosophy in general.
 It focuses on the relationship between political and economic structures, with a special emphasis on the nature and problems of liberal capitalist democracies.
 Students will read classic and contemporary thinkers, and primary and secondary sources.
 Offered Spring every 3 years.

 PHIL 451.
-Citizenship and Political Participation.
+Current Topics in Political Philosophy.
 3 Credits.

 This course provides an in-depth study of the nature of citizenship, with special emphasis on how citizens deliberate collectively and individually.
 It focuses on questions of rationality, political activism, political education, and cosmopolitanism.
 Students will read classic and contemporary thinkers, and primary and secondary sources.
-Offered Spring every 3 years.
+Repeatable to 6 credits.
+On demand.

 PHIL 480.
 Public Philosophy.
 3 Credits.